A pseudospectral approach to rigorous numerical estimation of resonances of transfer operators: Comparisons and Outlook

-We emphasize that Theorem \ref{thm:householderIntro} holds, with no changes necessary, when $A, \tilde{A}$ are operators on a possibly infinite-dimensional Banach space $\Bc$.
+We emphasize that versions of Theorems \ref{thm:householderIntro} and \ref{thm:modulusCtyPseudospec1} hold, when $A, \tilde{A}$ are operators on a possibly infinite-dimensional Banach space $\Bc$ (see Section I.4 of \cite{trefethenEmbree}).
 On the other hand, in computer-assisted proof one is usually forced to take the `approximate' operator $\tilde{A}$ to be finite-rank, so as to be manipulated with floating-point arithmetic in an array of finite size.
 As such, it is natural to work with a sequence $\Pi_n$ of finite-rank projections on $\Bc$, and to take $\tilde{A} = \tilde{A}_n = \Pi_n \circ A \circ \Pi_n$, with the hope that increasing $n$ will reduce error in the approximation.
 For the applications we have in mind, however, $\Bc$ is infinite-dimensional, and \emph{it is impossible for $\Pi_n$ to converge to the identity operator} $\operatorname{Id}$ in the norm on $\Bc$.
 Absent special structure in the operator $A$, then, there is little hope that $\tilde{A}_n \to A$ in operator norm.

 Typically, however, one has $\Pi_n \to \operatorname{Id}$ in other operator topologies, e.g., the operator norm with a mismatch between the norm assigned to the domain and codomain, as in the following illustrative example with a long history in the finite-dimensional approximation of transfer operators \cite{ulam1960collection, li1976finite}.